travelmassive/massiveplatform/sites/all/modules/contrib/email_registration/README.txt

     the token !username with !mailto

-3. This automatically generated username is still displayed name for posts, comments, etc. You can allow your useres to change their username by going to: (Administer -> User Management -> Access Control) and granting the permission to "change own username"
+3. This automatically generated username is still displayed name for posts, comments, etc. You can allow your users to change their username by going to: (Administer -> User Management -> Access Control) and granting the permission to "change own username"
     This privilege allows a user to change their username in "My Account".